Skip to main content

 Written by Leslie

-When selecting a Microsoft listing on your private offer form, you see a list of plans associated with the listing.
-After you select a plan, you’re prompted to set your custom pricing, too.
-Pricing for Microsoft private offers is composed of three pricing models, four billing terms, and three payment models:
+When selecting a Microsoft commercial marketplace listing on your private offer form, you see a list of plans associated with the listing.
+After you select a plan, you’re prompted to set your custom pricing.
+Pricing for Microsoft private offers is composed of two pricing models, four billing terms, and four payment models.

-• Pricing models - flat rate, per user, and usage-based pricing.
-A listing can only have one pricing model in all of the associated plans.
+Pricing models include flat rate (and sometimes flat rate with usage) and per user pricing.
+Note that a listing can only have one pricing model in all of the associated plans.

-About public plans: A public plan consists of up to four billing terms - 1 month, 1 year, 2 years, and 3 years and for each billing term an associated payment model that includes monthly, annually, or one-time upfront.
+A public plan consists of up to four billing terms –– 1 month, 1 year, 2 years, and 3 years and for each billing term a plan can have one associated payment model that includes monthly, annually, or one-time upfront.
+If the billing term is greater than 1 month, a payment schedule will also be available as a payment model in a private offer regardless of the publicly available payment model.

 Note

-Tackle currently supports creating private offers for flat rate and per user plans.
+Tackle currently supports creating private offers for flat rate plans only.

 Pricing models